 Here, we’ve listed five of the most commonly used video ratio specs.

-Instagram requires a video ratio of 1:1 Square.
+Instagram's most popular video ratio is 1:1 Square.

-Facebook requires a video ratio of 4:5 Social.
+Facebook recommends a video ratio of 4:5 Social.

 YouTube requires a video ratio of 16:9 Widescreen.

-Facebook cover videos or blog banners require a ratio of 21:9 Cinematic.
+Facebook cover videos and blog banners require a ratio of 21:9 Cinematic.

 How to change the aspect ratio of a video